Tracardi/documentation/docs/docs/qa/how_tenant_are_diffrenciated.md

 although the domains may differ, they all point to the same Tracardi instance.

 The tenant name is derived from the API domain by removing non-alphanumeric characters.
-For instance, if the API domain is "company-x.tracardi.com," the corresponding tenant name would be "companyx."
+For instance, if the API domain is "company-x.tracardi.com," the corresponding tenant name would be "company-x."
 This tenant name serves as a unique identifier and helps create separate storage namespaces, ensuring data isolation between tenants.

 To set up a new tenant, they access Tracardi using their dedicated GUI URL.
 During the initial access, they are guided